brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 become _more valuable_ in terms of yield than the 10 year.
 How does this happen?
 Well, it's simple

-## Is an inverted yield a recession predictor?
+## Is an inverted yield curve a recession predictor?

 In short, no. By the time the yield curve has inverted, the market is past the point of predicting a future recession, and it's now signalling that the central